 There are multiple types of chains and there are multiple types of rollers.
 Both serving one purpose.
 As your customer comes into to the tunnel, the chain turns on, the vehicle drives over it, a roller will raise up and the roller will catch the back wheel and push the car forward.
 Simple as that, right?
 Not quite!

 Chains work congruently together by using a pin and cotter which keeps the links together.
-There are 16 link chains and 32 link chains.
+There are 16-link chains and 32-link chains.
 The pin and cotter gives the chain the ability to shorten or lengthen when needed.
-There always has to be a way to adjust the chain otherwise after running for a while it will stretch.
+There always has to be a way to adjust the chain, because after running for a while it will stretch.

 Stretching causes the chain to jump off the gears, and/or pop a roller which in turn will keep the system from working.
 The car wash operator always wants to keep the chain at a certain tension.
-Tom Allen, Operations of Kleen-Rite, says that 99% of carwashes have a tensioner on which is usually made out of air over hydraulics or air cylinders.
+Tom Allen, Senior Technician, says that 99% of car washes have a tensioner on which is usually made out of air over hydraulics or air cylinders.
 Both stretch the chain when you turn the system on to keep the chain tight.

 “If the chain is not tight, it will not operate correctly and will end up popping off drag gears,” Allen said.
 “And if that happens you could very well break a link meaning your chain has broken.”

 Car washes will run successfully on how much you keep up with the maintenance on site.
 There should not be any surprises if you physically watch how your chains and rollers are moving through from time to time.
 On many chains such as X458, X358, and C188, you can usually replace a link if needed.
 On some other chains, like the D88K chain, you may have to replace the entire chain if there is a problem with a link.
 Not sure what kind you have?
 You can look for the identifying number on the side of the chain.